 5. Freeze Drying

 Freeze-drying is a reduced-temperature dehydration method that involves freezing food and then sublimating—or turning ice into vapor—to remove the ice.
-This process can be performed in a freezer (which takes several weeks), on dry ice, or with a piece of modern freeze-dryer equipment (which takes less than 24 hours).
+This process can be performed in a freezer (which takes several weeks), on dry ice, or with modern freeze-dryer equipment (which takes less than 24 hours).

 6. Using Salt and Sugar to Preserve